This little mudroom is getting lots of storage! We first installed the shoe cabinet, then the cubbies and now it's the turn for that back cabinet.

 This sliding door was inspired by the Sliding Barn Door my friend Jaime built right HERE.

-Well, the door designs are different, but the mechanism is quite similar and very inexpensive.
+The door designs are different, but the mechanism is quite similar and very inexpensive.

 Let me show you how it all went for me!